quantum-meets/quantum-meets.github.io/README.md

 # quantum-meets.github.io

-This site is under construction, intended to replace [quantum-iiit.github.io](https://quantum-iiit.github.io).
+This is the official site for Quantum Meets.
+It fetches information from [quantum-iiit.github.io](https://quantum-iiit.github.io).